 St. George: 412 miles – 6 hours

 In a 5th Grader’s Words:

-"Beaver Mountain is small, but what it lacks in size it makes up in fun!" - Jonah, Age 10
+"Beaver Mountain is the most fun!" - Jonah, Age 10

 The smaller size of Beaver Mountain makes it an ideal destination for families.
-Park as near to the Main Lodge as you can (often not a challenge since Beaver Mountain is seldom crowded).
-If it does happen to be busy, there is short-term parking directly in front of the small ticketing office and the Main Lodge for gear drop off.
+Park as near to the Main Lodge as you can, which is a cinch on weekdays.
+If it does happen to be busy, there is short-term parking directly in front of the small ticketing office and the Main Lodge for gear drop off and unloading.
 On the rare days when Beaver Mountain is crowded, there is a lower lot available for overflow parking.
 It is commonly used by local snowmobilers.

 The Main Lodge near the base area includes ski school, restrooms, the rental shop, the retail shop, and the grill.
 Note that the lockers on the lower floor are reserved for the season by locals and passholders.
 There are cubbies for guests to stash gear or bags both inside and outside of the Main Lodge.
 Up near the Harry’s Dream chairlift there is also a small lodge for Ski Patrol and the Common Ground Lodge where adaptive students gather for their lessons.
 All public amenities can be accessed in the Main Lodge adjacent to the parking lot and the small cabin where ski tickets are purchased.